PublicDataLab/Forest-Listening/index.md

 - The third sequence explores **sonification** and contains works from [Marcus Maeder](https://marcusmaeder.ch/), [Kate Donovan](https://mattersoftransmission.wordpress.com/), [Martin Howse](http://www.1010.co.uk/org/), [Lauren Oakes](https://leoakes.com/) and [Nik Sawe](http://www.niksawe.com/).
 - The fourth sequence explores **storytelling** and contains works from [Richard Powers](http://www.richardpowers.net/), [Anagram](https://weareanagram.co.uk/project/messages-to-a-post-human-earth), the [Visual Methodologies Collective](https://visualmethodologies.org/) and [Brian Harnetty](http://www.brianharnetty.com/).

+These four sequences are intended as an entry-point to begin exploring forest listening.
+They are intended to be illustrative, not comprehensive.
+We're keen to include other kinds of projects and practices in future phases of the project beyond these approaches (and if you have suggestions they'd be [very welcome](https://docs.google.com/forms/d/e/1FAIpQLScHUf2ixFpMu4PcGP0UgLsB3zYZd1AuMlYXcQRo9YYIZZWrNg/viewform?usp=sf_link)).

+### ❓ How can I provide thoughts, feedback or suggestions?

+We're very interested in hearing about your experiences of forest listening, these sequences and how we might further develop and improve the project.

+On thinking along with these modes of forest listening you may consider:
+- What does it mean to listen to forests?
+- What is forest listening according to these projects and practices?
+- How do different practices guide and shape your attention to trees and forests in different ways?
+- What do you notice?
+- What is missing or absent?
+- What new or unfamiliar perspectives do they bring?
+- What can you learn from comparing them?

+On the project, we’re interested in feedback on things like:
+- How did you find the sound segments?
+- What other projects or practices we could add (whether to audio sequences or to the forest listening index below)?
+- Would you consider doing this again?
+Would you be willing to explore and try out future things from this project?

+You can [share your thoughts with this form](https://forms.gle/vj8pCKUGnNLqmD1s8) or send us an email (and suggest new projects to add [here](https://docs.google.com/forms/d/e/1FAIpQLScHUf2ixFpMu4PcGP0UgLsB3zYZd1AuMlYXcQRo9YYIZZWrNg/viewform?usp=sf_link)).

 ### 📲 How can I get them onto my device?

 For outdoor listening excursions you may wish to load the audio sequences onto your phone or other device (e.g. MP3 player).